followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxForm/1 Configuration/items.md

 - [Empty](/Documentation/ApiReference/UI_Widgets/dxForm/Item_Types/EmptyItem/)
  An empty item used to add a space between neighboring items.

-When configuring the widget using [ASP.NET MVC Wrappers](/Documentation/Guide/ASP.NET_MVC_Wrappers/Fundamentals/), declare the items in the following manner.
+When using the widget as an [ASP.NET MVC Control](/Documentation/Guide/ASP.NET_MVC_Controls/Fundamentals/), declare the items in the following manner.

     <!--Razor C#-->@(Html.DevExtreme().Form()
         .FormData(Model.Data)